-Ultimately, whether a manual file is part of a relevant filing system is a matter of fact as well as law, and must be considered on a case-by-case basis.
+Ultimately, whether a manual file is part of a relevant filing system is a matter of fact as well as law, and must be considered on a case-by-case basis

-9 Extraterritoriality
+Extraterritoriality

-Is the reach of the law limited to PII owners and processors of PII established or operating in the jurisdiction?
+9 Is the reach of the law limited to PII owners and processors of PII established or operating in the jurisdiction?

-Organisations that are data controllers or data processors fall within the scope of the law if they are established in the UK and process PII in the context of that establishment, or if they are not established in the EU but offer goods or services to individuals located in the UK, or monitor their behaviour.
+Organisations that are data controllers or data processors fall within the scope of the law if they are established in the UK and process PII in the context of that establishment, or if they are not established in the EU but offer goods or services to individuals located in the UK, or monitor the behaviour of individuals located in the UK.

 A data controller or data processor is 'established' in the UK if it is resident in the UK, is incorporated or formed under the laws of England and Wales, Scotland or Northern Ireland, or maintains and carries on activities through an office, branch, agency or other stable arrangements in the UK.
+Where a data controller or data processor is established in the UK, the DPA will apply regardless of whether the processing takes place in the UK or not.